Skip to main content

 Renewal of Financial Aid

 To receive financial aid from Mississippi College, you must complete the FAFSA each year.
-Students returning to Mississippi College will have their loans automatically accepted, if they had loans the previous year.
-If a student does not wish to receive loans for the new, they would need to contact the financial aid office to cancel their loans.
+Students returning to Mississippi College will have to reaccept their loans every year to receive their loans.
 Institutional scholarships are renewed each year as long as the student maintains the required GPA for each scholarship.

 If a student plans to attend summer school, the student will need to complete the new year FAFSA.
 Summer school is a header for Mississippi College’s financial aid year.